Slushi-Github/HaxeNXCompiler/README.md

 This is inspired by an attempt by the [RetroNX Team](https://github.com/retronx-team) to use Haxe on the Nintendo Switch.
 I used part of the [original project](https://github.com/retronx-team/switch-haxe) for this, so credit goes to them for achieving this in the first place!

+**This project is being tested with Haxe 4.3.6 and a Nintendo Switch V2.**

 Officially there are supported libraries to be used in conjunction with HaxeNXCompiler:

 - [hx_libnx](https://github.com/Slushi-Github/hx_libnx): Haxe/hxcpp @:native bindings for libnx, the Nintendo Switch's homebrew library.